claranet/terraform-azurerm-aks/README.md

 This terraform module create an [Azure Kubernetes Service](https://azure.microsoft.com/fr-fr/services/kubernetes-service/) and associated [Azure Application Gateway](https://azure.microsoft.com/fr-fr/services/application-gateway/) as ingress controller.

-Inside the cluster, velero, kured and cert-manager are also installed.
+Inside the cluster default node pool, velero and cert-manager are installed.
+Inside each node pool, Kured is installed as a daemonset.

 ## Requirements and limitations